-With the entry into effect of TRAF as per 1 January 2020, an optional super deduction will be introduced for R&D expenses at the cantonal and communal level.
+With the entry into effect of the TRAF on 1 January 2020, an optional super deduction was introduced for R&D expenses at the cantonal and communal levels.
 Upon request by the taxpayer, an additional deduction of up to 50% (depending on cantonal rules) may be granted on qualifying Swiss R&D personnel expenses as well as expenses for third party contract R&D in Switzerland.

 Fines and penalties

 Under Swiss tax law, tax fines are not tax deductible.
-The potential tax deductibility of other fines or penalties has to be analysed with respect to the specific case.
+The potential tax deductibility of other fines or penalties must be analysed with respect to the specific case.

 Corporate income and capital taxes paid to the federal government, as well as to the cantons and the municipalities, are tax deductible.
 Indirect taxes (e.g. real estate transfer tax) are tax deductible as well.

 Tax losses can be carried forward for a maximum of seven years and can be offset against the taxable income of the following seven years.
 There is no carryback of tax losses in Switzerland.